uncle-barchen/ruqmoi/ruqmoi.md

 + Rune: ᛃ [Jera/Juniper](#αινιγματα)
   + poem: "Juniper with twisted beam, holds the daylight's dying gleam."
   + keywords: completion, harvest, year, ending, conclusion, accomplishment
++ The Wanderer's Oracle: Heaven ‖ Lake
+  + situation: The Wanderer sees a clear, blue sky reflected in a calm lake.
+  + admonition: Take a respite here to consider, or reconsider, your path, progress, and goal.
 + Greek Myth: The Odyssey - 7\.
 The Phaiakians
   + overview: Odysseus arrives as a suppliant, with nothing but his experiences up to now.
   + challenges: He must be polite to a fault, prove his mettle in friendly games, and be a good story